e-myer/steam-deck-configurator/README.md

   - If the task is at the very end of the list, then move the single apostrophe to the end.

   Suggestions:
-  - If the function requires user input, seperate the function into two functions, one that has the prompts for user input, and one that runs the tasks.
+  - If the function requires user input
+    - Seperate the function into two functions, one that has the prompts for user input, and one that runs the tasks.
 The function that requires user input should be named "interaction_", then the function name.
-And add the function which runs the tasks to the "interactive_tasks" array in the "set_interactive_tasks" function.
-This is so that any required user input is taken at the beginning of the script, and prompts for input while the script is running is minimized.
+    - Add the function which runs the tasks to the "interactive_tasks" array in the "set_interactive_tasks" function.
+    - This is so that any required user input is taken at the beginning of the script, and prompts for input while the script is running is minimized.

 - To remove a task from the dialog
  - Remove the line with the task from the "menu" variable in the "set menu" function.